hramose/l5-boilerplate/readme.md

 - `composer install`
 - `npm install`
 - `gulp`
-- Create `.env` file in the root dir and add the following:
+- Create an `.env` file in the root dir and add the following:

 ```
   APP_ENV=local